SivanInfoTech/zaproxy/BUILDING.md

 To execute the tests run the task `:zap:test`.

 ## Distributions
-The distributions bundle ZAP and its dependencies, all necessary to run ZAP standalone.
+The distributions bundle BLU ZAP and its dependencies, all necessary to run BLU ZAP standalone.
 By default the distributions of development versions (SNAPSHOT) bundle the add-ons present in the dist `plugin` directory, main versions (non-SNAPSHOT) bundle a [predefined list of add-ons] (downloaded automatically when the distribution is built).